student-karan/OmniBridge-MCP-Server/README.md

 ---

-## ⚙️ Claude Desktop Configuration
+## ⚙️ MCP Client Configuration

-Add this to your `claude_desktop_config.json`.
-This configuration ensures the server has all necessary credentials for GitHub API, Discord integration, and MySQL logging.
+Add the following to your MCP client's configuration file (e.g., `claude_desktop_config.json` for Claude, `mcpSettings.json` for Roo Code/Cline, or your IDE's MCP settings).
+This standard configuration works across all MCP-compatible platforms:

 ```json
 {